abdelahmed/Profit-Finder/README.md

 **User Stories**:
 - As a user, I want to be able to add an item to my list of items
-- As a user, I want to be able to compare profit for different items
+- As a user, I want to be able to view all the details about an item _(cost, price, sales, buys, profit)_
 - As a user, I want to be able to find out the profit for a specific item
 - As a user, I want to be able to remove an item from my list of items
-- As a user, I want to be able to change the cost and/or price of an item
+- As a user, I want to be able to change the cost, price, sales, and buys of an item